adam-sagar/CAPSTONE/README.md

                 PORT=8001

         2   Open MySQL Workbench and create a new schema called capstonedb.
-You can change the name but make sure to update your .env file.

 RUNNING THE APP: